 Nobody likes the idea of radioactive gasses seeping into their home.
 Fortunately, while radon can be quite dangerous and is surprisingly common, there are several ways to protect you and your loved ones from this naturally occurring hazard.

-After being in the real estate business for the past twenty eight years, I have come to realize that most people have no idea that radon can be found in well water.
+After being in the real estate business for the past thirty-four years, I realized that most people have no idea that radon can be found in well water.

 However, most of the time, the standard quality testing for well water does not include scanning for radon.
 This is something you have to specifically ask to get tested.

 What is Radon?

 Radon is a gas created by the breakdown of uranium.
 Many people are surprised to discover just how prevalent uranium is.
-It can be found in the water, rocks and soil surrounding many homes in the United States.
+It can be found in the water, rocks, and soil surrounding many homes in the United States.
 How much uranium is present and how much radon is produced will vary widely from place to place.

 Radon is not something you should take lightly.
 The buyer certainly won’t!
-In fact radon is one of the top home inspection problems to avoid.
-If you are going to be selling your home and have never tested either the air or water, it wouldn’t be a bad idea.
+In fact, radon is one of the top home inspection problems to avoid.
+If you will be selling your home and have never tested either the air or water, it wouldn’t be a bad idea.
 Some buyers will pass on a home where radon is discovered even if you agree to rectify the problem.

-A few years ago I was selling a home in Upton Massachusetts and the seller remembered that he may have had a failing radon test when he purchased his home years prior.
+A few years ago, I was selling a home in Upton, Massachusetts and the seller remembered that he might have had a failing radon test when he purchased his home years prior.
 My advice was to see if he could find the records from when he bought to see exactly the level.

 What Are The Health Risks of Radon Exposure?

 According to the Environmental Protection Agency, or EPA, radon causes thousands of deaths every year in the U.S. The gas is radioactive, but it has no smell or taste, making it essentially invisible to our senses.
-If the concentrations in the air are high enough radon will cause lung cancer.
+If the concentrations in the air are high enough, radon will cause lung cancer.

 The majority of these deaths – 89% – occur from lung cancer as the radon is released into the air from the well water.
 The other 11% of deaths occur from stomach cancer related to ingesting the water.

 The day-to-day breathing of air is what provides the greatest exposure to radioactivity.
-There is a constant exposure when breathing air vs infrequent ingestion of drinking water.
+There is a constant exposure when breathing air vs. infrequent ingestion of drinking water.

 For drinking water, it is estimated that there is an additional lifetime risk of dying from cancer (mostly stomach cancer) of 1-2% per 20 to 40 thousand pCi/L in the water, depending on house size and ventilation.

-These radon risk estimates however should be viewed with some caution.
+These radon risk estimates, however, should be viewed with some caution.
 The estimates are based on assumed projections of high-level radiation risks to low-level risks.
 In the case of radon in the air, the lifetime exposure assumes 60 years and 100 years exposure in a closed home.
-The reality, however is that people spend time outside or away from their homes.
+The reality, however, is that people spend time outside or away from their homes.

-It should be noted that failing radon levels are far more prevalent in air than in water when it comes to our homes.
+It should be noted that failing radon levels are far more prevalent in the air than in water when it comes to our homes.

 How Do You Test For Radon in Well Water?

 We are lucky to live in a time when the dangers of radon exposure in the home are well-understood.
 This means that testing your well water is easy to do and usually inexpensive – even free in some areas.
 The EPA actually recommends that people using wells for their water perform a radon test on the water.

 In Massachusetts, most home inspectors will provide well quality testing as part of their services.
 They will take a sample of the water for you and send it off to a lab for analysis.
-The testing generally takes around ten days to complete from the time it is received by the lab.
+The testing generally takes around ten days to complete from the time the lab receives it.

-Do keep in mind however, that the standard battery of tests performed during a Massachusetts well test does not include radon.
+However, do keep in mind that the standard battery of tests performed during a Massachusetts well test does not include radon.
 You need to specifically ask for your inspection to include this as a separate screening!
-Over the years, I have seen numerous real estate agents representing buyers, miss this aspect of the sale.
+Over the years, I have seen numerous real estate agents representing buyers miss this aspect of the sale.

 How Do You Remove Radon From Your Well Water?

 The best way to tackle the problem is by removing the radon before the water ever makes its way into your home.
-This way all water sources in the house are free of radon, not just the ones you happen to filter.
+This way, all water sources in the house are free of radon, not just the ones you happen to filter.

 There are two main types of radon removal methods for well water:

 Granular activated carbon – This filter installs outside of your home and uses activated carbon to remove the radon from the water.
-It is capable of removing around 95% of the radon in the water, making the water safe enough to use in your home.
+It can remove around 95% of the water’s radon, making the water safe enough to use in your home.

-When enough radioactive particles are present the filter itself can be considered dangerous.
+When enough radioactive particles are present, the filter itself can be considered dangerous.
 The approximate cost of removing radon in water via the granular activated carbon method is about $1000-$2000.

 Usually, these aeration systems work by having an air source at the bottom of a water storage tank.
-The air source pushes air up through eh tank and on through a vent pipe.
+The air source pushes air up through the tank and on through a vent pipe.
 There are even units available that utilize air when filling the tank as well.

-An aeration system will typically cost more when you purchase it and install it, but the long-term costs of owning it may be less because you will not need any sort of specialized disposal to get rid of radioactive filters.
+An aeration system will typically cost more when you purchase it and install it, but the long-term costs of owning it may be less because you will not need any specialized disposal to get rid of radioactive filters.